SOCR/DataSifter/README.md

 ## Similarity/Distance metric between cases

 This step can calculate a variety of dissimilarity or distance metrics between cases/subjects.
-The function ecodist::distance() is written for extensibility and understandability, and it may not be efficient for use with large matrices.
+The function `ecodist::distance()` is written for extensibility and understandability, and it may not be efficient for use with large matrices.
 Initially, we only select numeric features.
 Later we may need to expand this to select factors/categorical features and strings/unstructured features.
 The default distance is the Bray-Curtis distance (more stable/fewer singularities).
-The results of distance() is a lower-triangular distance matrix as an object of class “dist”.
-With N representing the total number of cases, then the size of the distance vector is N(N−1)2.
+The results of `distance()` is a lower-triangular distance matrix as an object of class “dist”.
+With N representing the total number of cases, then the size of the distance vector is N(N−1)/2.

 ## Five Components of the Data Sifter η